 The assessment process begins with the Entrance Questionnaire (EQ) which includes a benchmark measure of a student's current competencies in the outcomes associated with the program's learning goals.
 The final assessment process again assesses the goals and learning outcomes at graduation time.
 In the final semester, students deposit additional materials related to these learning outcomes into their ePortfolios, including the final project, and complete a Self-Assessment Survey.
 Faculty advisors, during the final assessment period, complete and submit a Final Assessment Report reviewing progression of the student's learning and skills as evidenced by ePortfolio contents.
 Union also participates in the Association of Theological Schools (ATS) Graduating Student Questionnaire (GSQ).
 Graduating students are notified by email if the school is participating that year.

 Assessment is not a credit-bearing process.
 The Seminary is required by its accreditation agencies to assess all of its programs.
-Therefore, timely participation in and completion of the assessment process is a requirement for advancement through the program and conferral of the degree.
+Failure to submit the required materials may result in a hold on your diploma.